riyad1721/riyad1721/Readme.md

 - 💬 Ask me about Image Processing on computer vision-related problems.

-- 🔧  I’m interested in Augmented Reality, Virtual Reality2,Robotics
+- 🔧  I’m interested in Augmented Reality, Virtual Reality,Robotics

 - 🎯 My current goal is to learn and get more knowledge about the Artificial intelligence library, model, and framework